filecoin-project/specs/src/systems/filecoin_markets/order/_index.md

 TODO:

 - write what parts of market orders are verifiable, and how
-  - eg: miner storage ask could carry the amount of storage available (which should be at mot (pledge - sectors sealed))
+  - eg: miner storage ask could carry the amount of storage available (which should be at most (pledge - sectors sealed))
   - eg: client storage bid price could be checked against available money in the StorageMarket